nasrrx/ThreeJS_Project/README.md

 - The **floor texture** changes based on the gravity preset:
   - Earth gravity → Earth ground texture
   - Jupiter gravity → Jupiter ground texture
-  - Moon gravity → Mars texture used as a placeholder lunar surface
+  - Moon gravity → Moon texture used as a placeholder lunar surface

 This illustrates how **the same object behaves differently under different gravitational fields**.